The Physical Therapist Assistant Program at Penn State Hazleton.

-The applicants will be selected by an admissions committee based primarily on their prior GPA (grades in science courses are weighed heavily).
+The applicants will be selected based primarily on their prior GPA (grades in science courses are weighed heavily).
 Documented observations in physical therapy clinics amounting to at least 10 hours, will be reviewed favorably; this documentation must be sent directly to Dr. Rosemarie Petrilla, not University Park.
 For the PTA Observation Form click here.

-Students currently in 2 PTA majors at another Penn State campus, who wish to change campuses and 2 PTA programs will be considered based on availability of space and curriculum compatibility.
+Students currently in 2 PTA majors at another Penn State campus, who wish to change campuses and 2 PTA programs, will be considered based on availability of space.
 The direct approval of the program coordinator at the Hazleton campus will be required.

 Articulation Agreement Between Penn State and Misericordia University

-On September 2, 2009, Pennsylvania State University, through Penn State Hazleton, and Misericordia University entered into an agreement to transfer academic credits from Penn State's Associate in Science degree in the Physical Therapist Assistant program to the Doctor of Physical therapy degree program offered by Misericordia.
-Penn State students who earn an associate in science degree in the Physical Therapist Assistant program, continue their education to earn a bachelor's degree at Penn State with the necessary prerequisites, and remain in good standing can apply to Misericorida University's Doctor of Physical Therapy degree program.
+On September 2, 2009, Pennsylvania State University, through Penn State Hazleton, and Misericordia University entered into an agreement to transfer academic credits from Penn State's Associates in Science Degree in the Physical Therapist Assistant Program to the Doctor of Physical Therapy Degree program offered by Misericordia University.
+Graduates of the PTA Program can continue their education to earn a bachelors degree at Penn State that includes the prerequisites as per the agreement and must remain in good standing can apply to Misericorida University's Doctor of Physical Therapy degree program.
 Please contact the following individuals for information regarding this agreement.